 Daniel Mendelsohn is an internationally-bestselling author and award- winning critic and essayist; in 2019 he became the Editor at Large of the New York Review of Books and the Director of the Robert B. Silvers Foundation.
 He began his career in journalism in 1991, contributing to such publications as The Village Voice and The Nation while completing his Ph.
 D. in Classics at Princeton.
-Since then his translations, reviews, and essays on books, movies, theater, and television have appeared regularly in numerous national publications, most frequently the New Yorker, The New York Review of Books, and The New York Times.
+Since then his translations, reviews, and essays on books, movies, theater, television, as well as numerous pieces about the Classics, have appeared regularly in many national publications, most frequently the New Yorker, The New York Review of Books, and The New York Times.

-In 2009, after twelve years of work and study, Daniel Mendelsohn published an acclaimed translation, with commentary, of the complete works of the Alexandrian Greek poet C. P. Cavafy.
-A Publishers Weekly Best Book of the Year, and shortlisted for the Criticos Prize in the UK. it is the first English translation to include the lost “Unfinished Poems.”
+Widely known as America’s most visible interpreter of the Greek and Roman classics for mainstream audiences, Mendelsohn is also a scholar of Modern Greek.
+In 2009, after twelve years of work and study, he published an acclaimed translation, with commentary, of the complete works of the Alexandrian Greek poet C. P. Cavafy.
+A Publishers Weekly Best Book of the Year and shortlisted for the Criticos Prize in the UK, it was the first English translation to include the lost “Unfinished Poems.”

 Mendelsohn lives in the Hudson Valley and teaches literature at Bard College.